Racass/Leitor-Email-OpenPOP/README.md

 * Add the option to Order Mails in a List
 * Add the option to exclude the mails selected on the list
 * Translations
+* ~New form to open emails~

+# Concluded:

+* Utilize a CSV file to storage SMTP and POP ports and hosts
+* Remove the server and ports from UI
+* New form to open emails